basp/xorcie/README.md

 Xorcie (szorzeeyeah)
 ===
-Tis a scanner.
-It scans MOO code.
+It is a parser.
+It parses MOO code.
 It's written in Go.